 Stuart J. B. Bradie serves as KBR’s President and Chief Executive Officer.
 He assumed this role when he joined KBR on June 2, 2014.
-With over 30 years of industry experience, Mr. Bradie leads KBR from its global headquarters in Houston, Texas and UK office in Leatherhead.
+With more than 30 years of industry experience, Mr. Bradie leads KBR from its global headquarters in Houston, Texas, and its UK office in Leatherhead.

 Mr. Bradie joined KBR from WorleyParsons Ltd., where he held the position of Group Managing Director – Operations and Delivery.
 In that role, he led the group's global operations across more than 40 countries in the hydrocarbons, mining, chemicals, power and infrastructure sectors.
 Mr. Bradie joined WorleyParsons in 2001 and was previously Managing Director across Europe, Africa, Asia and the Middle East.
 Prior to joining WorleyParsons, Mr. Bradie held Managing Director and Country Manager roles with PT Kvaerner Indonesia and Kvaerner Philippines.

 Mr. Bradie has a Bachelor of Science degree in Mechanical Engineering from Aberdeen University and a Master of Business Administration degree from the Edinburgh Business School, Heriot Watt University.

 Mr. Bradie joined the KBR Board in July 2014.